w3f/polkadot-wiki/docs/learn/learn-opengov.md

 compared to the total possible votes that could be made in the system.

 It must fulfill this criteria for the minimum of the **Confirmation Period**.
 Different tracks have different Confirmation Periods and requirements for approval and support.
+For additional details on the various origins and tracks, check out
+[this table](./../maintain/maintain-guides-opengov.md#origins-and-tracks).
 It is now possible to configure the amount of support and overall approval required for it to pass.
 With proposals that use less privileged origins, it is far more reasonable to drop the required turnout to a more realistic amount earlier than those which use highly privileged classes such as `Root`.
 Classes with